Table of Contents

 Generating a useful template (optional)

-Grub2 is not very intuitive to write a config entries for, so you can modify a good example to your need instead.
+Grub2 is not very intuitive to write config entries for, so you can modify a good example to your need instead.
 Pipe some examples to a file:

 grub-mkconfig > examples.file